sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 We see the recursive cases of these benchmarks follow the exponential trendline, while the iterative benchmarks look much more linear.
 While some of the graphs for the iterative benchmarks undulate a little, it's important to remember the time difference is quite small, and some of this could be noise from the moderately precise "time" command in bash.

 ### Discussion
-We have hit our _V0_ goal of generating an iterative fibonacci from a recursive one.
+We have hit our _V0_ goal of generating an iterative Fibonacci from a recursive one.
 We have also satisfied our _V1_ goal of generalizing our implementation to recursive functions with any number of recursive calls with arbitrary constant offsets.

 Our results show that we have successfully reduced the original functions' time complexities from exponential to linear.

 We were not able to satisfy our _V2_ goals as they were too technically challenging.
+They would require analyzing a program and then procedurally generating a multidimentional array structure to iterate through, which we found difficult to do in LLVM IR.

 ## Next Steps
 We are currently using an iterator that always increments by 1.
 This is not optimal when the recursion contains large holes as we do not need _all_ the values from the bases cases until $n$, such as $$f(n) = f(n-13) + f(n-17)$$
 Instead, we need to somehow calculate the minimum number of computations.
 This can be done by "hopping backwards" from the desired $n$, where the hops are the offsets (in this case, 13 and 17).
 This then finds the minimum number of values, and also means that the induction variable needs to increase by values other than 1.

 We have also only been considering functions with only 1 argument.
 The same principles should apply when extrapolating this algorithm to functions with multiple arguments.
-We found this much too technically challenging to implement.

 There is also no reason this pass needs to work only with integers.
 However, implementing this pass for functions with something like string arguments becomes difficult as strings require memory accesses which introduces pointer analysis and much complexity.